 There's also a pumpkin patch that has a hay bale maze perfect for toddlers as well as a cow train and many more offerings.

-G&M Farms is open Wednesdays through Sundays from October 2 - October 31, 2024.
+G&M Farms is open Wednesdays through Sundays from October 2 - October 31, 2025.
 Note that some of the pumpkin patch activities are only offered on weekends.
-Corn maze entrance is $10 per adult and $9 per child.
+Corn maze entrance is $10 with kids ages 5 and under free.
 Other activities are sold a la carte.

 Oktoberfest at Speisekammer (Alameda)